 American Medical Association (AMA)

-The University of Minnesota, Interprofessional Continuing Education designates this live activity for a maximum of 4.5 AMA PRA Category 1 Credits™.
+The University of Minnesota, Interprofessional Continuing Education designates this live activity (enduring material) for a maximum of 4.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Other Healthcare Professionals